 do i = 1 to iterations

-result  result || HMAC-SHA256(K, i || label || Context || Length)
+result  result || HMAC-Hash(K, i || label || Context || Length)

 od

 return first Length bits of result, and securely delete all unused bits

 In this algorithm, i and Length are encoded as 16-bit unsigned integers, represented using the bit ordering conventions of 8.2.2 (Conventions).
 K, label, and Context are bit strings and are represented using the ordering conventions of 8.2.2 (Conventions).